adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 	- 파라미터 : k(kernel size), s(stride size), and p(padding size) are the M-dimensional vectors
 	- 크기는 모두 동일함 When the size across the M-dimensions are the same, we use a scalar to represent the size e.g. k for k = (k, k, k).

-- 각 합성곱 중간 레이어Each convolutional middle layer applies 3D convolution, BN layer, and ReLU layer sequentially.
+- 각 합성곱 중간 레이어는 Each convolutional middle layer applies 3D convolution, BN layer, and ReLU layer sequentially.
 - The convolutional middle layers aggregate voxel-wise features within a progressively expanding receptive field, adding more context to the shape description.
 - The detailed sizes of the filters in the convolutional middle layers are explained in Section 3

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2MjQxMDU5OF19
+eyJoaXN0b3J5IjpbMjExNzEzMjMwMl19
 -->